sedostheatre/sedos.co.uk/input/venues/bridewell.md

 **Tickets and entering the theatre**

 Your tickets will be sent by email if you book online.
 You do not need to print your tickets – it's fine to show them on a mobile phone at the door.

 The theatre is usually open for audience members to take their seats 10-15 minutes before curtain up.

+If the performance is not sold out, tickets can be bought at the box office at the theatre from around 30 minutes before curtain up.

 **Bar**